nicoloceneda/Python-edu/README.md

 <pre>
 Tensorflow
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a tensor;
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a tensor │                                                     tensor; Manipulating the data type of a tensor;
 │                                                     Manipulating the shape of a tensor; Applying │                                                      mathematical operations to tensors